 Scrapy is free.
 Your costs are compute, proxies (if needed), and engineering time.
 For teams scraping structured, stable sites at high volume — price feeds, product catalogs, job listings — the economics are hard to beat.
 The community is large enough that most edge cases have a StackOverflow answer.

 Where it falls short: No JavaScript rendering out of the box (you'll need Splash or Playwright integration).
-No anti-bot handling.
+No infrastructure-level handling.
 No AI capabilities.
 No managed infrastructure.
 Every spider you write is a spider you maintain, and when a target site changes its layout, you're the one fixing it.
 For teams without dedicated scraping engineers, the maintenance burden compounds fast.

 Best for: Cost-sensitive teams with Python developers who need to scrape known, stable targets at high volume.
 Scrapy is also the right choice when you need complete control over every aspect of the crawl — request scheduling, deduplication, retry policy, output format.